ktmud/fsauor2018/README.md

 also allows you to see which sentiment aspects the model find it particularly difficult to predict.

+A demo of the visualization can be found here: http://review-sentiments.yjc.me/

 For a detailed description of how we designed and implemented the visualization, [check here](https://docs.google.com/document/d/1T6TkbO62Rf3h5-jnMj7DGh_AKYtkmPCvAuUN7Adgvb0/edit).

-A demo of the visualization can be found here: http://review-sentiments.yjc.me/
+To run the visualization locally:

 ```
 python app.py --port 500